MegaMagicPower/Another-Eden-Fish-Bot/README.md

 ## What about random battles?
 All battles are done via just auto attacking, so put your best physical attackers in the group.
-The bot never attempts to heal, so technically you could die if you can't 1 turn everything, although it would probably take 12+ hours.